Planning to visit Bay of Fundy for the first time and want to know what to see or expect? I’ve been there.

 Here is a map of Bay of Fundy:

-Now let’s go over the list of 7 things to see here:
+Let’s go over the list of 7 things to see at Bay of Fundy:

-First, I’ll start with the most iconic spot (the first image above).
+First, I’ll start with the most iconic spot:

-Here is an image of Hopewell Rocks (Cape):
+Here is an image of Hopewell Rocks (Also known as Hopewell Cape):

-Because of bad information, my friends and I lost at least 2 hours figuring this out.
+Because of bad information that I got when researching it, my friends and I lost at least 2 hours figuring out where it actually was.

 We were on route 2 (the main highway in Nova Scotia), figured we could see this spot in Fundy National Park, went off the path, down to the park, only to be told we had to go another hour north east to actually see this spot (and it’s outside of the park).